Anomalous bunching of nearly indistinguishable bosons: Introduction

-A natural way to quantify bunching is to measure the probability that all photons coalesce in the same output mode of an interferometer, which can be seen as a measure of indistinguishability \cite{tichy2015_partial_distinguishability, general_rules_bunching}.
-However, in experiments involving many photons, this quantity is difficult to assess as this probability is exponentially small in the photon number.
-This motivates the study of multimode bunching probabilities, \textit{i.e.}, the probability that all photons coalesce in some chosen subset of output modes.
-These are easier to measure and, in most practical cases, they decrease as the particles become more distinguishable \cite{shchesnovich2016universality, seron2022efficient}.
-However, the behavior of multimode bunching probabilities with particle distinguishability is subtle.
-While numerical explorations and physical intuition strongly suggest that indistinguishable bosons should always maximize such bunching probabilities, it was recently demonstrated that this is not always the case.
-In Ref.~\cite{bosonbunching}, the authors have presented a family of optical set-ups, with 7 or more photons, in which partially distinguishable photons prepared in a specific polarization state can exhibit significantly higher multimode bunching probabilities than perfectly indistinguishable photons.
-These optical set-ups were found by building upon a mathematical conjecture on matrix permanents stated by Bapat and Sunder in 1985~\cite{bapat1985majorization} and recently disproved by Drury \cite{drury2016}.
+A natural way to quantify bunching is to measure the probability that all photons coalesce in the same output mode of an interferometer.
+The probability of such single-mode boson bunching events can be seen as a measure of indistinguishability \cite{tichy2015_partial_distinguishability, general_rules_bunching}.
+However, in experiments involving many photons, this quantity is difficult to assess as this probability is exponentially small in the total photon number.
+This motivates the study of \textit{multimode} bunching probabilities, \textit{i.e.}, the probability that all photons coalesce in some chosen subset of output modes.
+These are easier to measure and, in most practical cases, their decrease witnesses again the fact that the particles become more distinguishable \cite{shchesnovich2016universality, seron2022efficient}.
+However, the behavior of multimode bunching probabilities with particle distinguishability is more subtle than one could naively expect.
+While numerical explorations and physical intuition strongly suggested that indistinguishable bosons should always maximize the bunching probabilities, it was recently demonstrated that this is not always the case.
+In Ref.~\cite{bosonbunching}, the authors presented a family of optical set-ups, involving 7 or more photons, in which partially distinguishable photons prepared in a specific polarization state can lead to a significantly higher multimode bunching probability than perfectly indistinguishable photons.
+The optical set-ups exhibiting this \emph{anomalous} boson bunching were found by building upon a mathematical conjecture on matrix permanents stated by Bapat and Sunder in 1985~\cite{bapat1985majorization} and disproved by Drury more than thirty years later~\cite{drury2016}.

-In Ref.~\cite{bosonbunching}, an open question remained about the behavior of multimode bunching probabilities for input states in the vicinity of the state of perfectly indistinguishable photons.
-In fact, all states found to lead to anomalous bunching in Ref. \cite{bosonbunching} happened to be located \emph{far from} the perfectly indistinghuishable state.
-Moreover, any perturbation to this perfectly indistinguishable state was shown to leave multimode bunching probabilities invariant (to the first order), suggesting that it could be a local maximum.
+Although such instances tease our intuition about quantum interferences, a main question remained open in Ref.~\cite{bosonbunching} about the behavior of multimode bunching for input states in the vicinity of the state of perfectly indistinguishable photons.
+In fact, the peculiar states that were found to lead to anomalous bunching happened to be all located \emph{far} from the state of perfectly indistinguishable photons.
+Moreover, any perturbation to this state was shown to leave multimode bunching probabilities stationary (\textit{i.e.}, constant to the first order), making it very plausible that it is a local maximum.